Home Trending Business Tips Bankruptcy Code in India

 • Better resolution of disputes between creditors and the debtor

-In order to lessen issues with common property and knowledge asymmetry for all economic parties, it can give procedural clarity regarding the bargaining process.
+To lessen issues with common property and knowledge asymmetry for all economic parties, it can give procedural clarity regarding the bargaining process.

 • Establish a line between improper behaviour and company collapse